harwoodleon/bitgrail-hack-resources/README.md

 - submit a pull request with your changes
 - contribute to one of the collaborative documents

-## What won't be included

-_Personal threats_

-Against anyone (especially threats to kill) may get you in real trouble with your own local legal force, this is a public resource.
-I don't think it helps either.
-Sure, like me you are angry, but I just want to retrieve as much as possible from this situation, however small - let's focus on that.

-_Personally identifiable information_

-We are dealing with Bitgrail S.r.l., the company - not the employees.
-The company owners may have acted illegaly, but that is not the purpose of this resource to get a criminal conviction.
-Any civil claim will probably be against the company and not the individuals.
-The evidence and information we uncover may be used to help a criminal conviction in the future, but that is not what this resource is here to do - we are simply interested in reclaiming funds.

-_Slanderous information_

-Until a full audit is done by a trusted, independent authority we cannot know what has really happened.
-So we cannot assert that anyone has done anything yet.
-This resource is for information, the authorites can do the rest.

 ## What should be included

 _A timeline/history of events_